Pathlessbark8/mfcfd/README.md

 # FreeFLOW

-FreeFLOW is a 3D, parallel Meshfree solver integrated with Adjoint based Algorithmic differentiation model.
+FreeFLOW is a 3D, parallel Meshfree solver integrated with a robust Adjoint based Algorithmic differentiation model.
 The code is made parallel using the data types availabe in the High Performance Computing tool [PETSc](https://www.mcs.anl.gov/petsc/).
+This code utilizes an efficient point generation tool developed within the group and the code, [MFApre](https://bitbucket.org/srikanthcs05/mfapre) was developed for domain partition.
+This is a private repository, contact the main developer if you are interested in contributing to the code.

 #Prerequisites

 1. Download spack, [here](https://spack.io/)
 2. Install PETSc.
 3. Set the PETSc path to `$PETSC_DIR`.
+4. Download the code Preprocessor, [here](https://bitbucket.org/srikanthcs05/mfapre).

 #For Users